Joan Aiken: Adaptations

+Her first novel in the Wolves Chronicles, The Wolves of Willoughby Chase was filmed in 1989.
+Directed by Stuart Orme, it starred Stephanie Beacham, Mel Smith and Geraldine James.

+Her second, Black Hearts in Battersea, was adapted for television in 1995.
+Directed by David Bell, it starred Celia Imrie, Annette Badland and Ronald Pickup.

 Selected works

 Wolves Chronicles

 The Wolves Chronicles vary in length from less than 150 pages to more than 250 pages.
 Here the novels are listed in narrative order, and their central characters.